Undergraduate research and internship

 A requirement for NAU students pursuing ENV and ESS degrees

 NAU students have done internships and research projects all over the world.
 They have worked for cities, tribes, states, NGOs, and federal agencies, studying everything from pronghorn antelope to hazardous waste management.
 In terms of topics, you are only limited by your imagination.
-For help finding an internship or research project relevant to your interests, talk to professors in your emphasis area (check out the faculty directory or ask professors in your current ENV classes for guidance) or talk to your academic advisor.
+For help finding an internship or research project relevant to your interests, talk to professors in your emphasis area (check out the faculty directory or ask professors in your current ENV classes for guidance) or talk to the internship & research coordinator, Taylor Joyal.
+We have also recently created a new partnership with the McDowell Sonoran Conservancy that provides a range of research and conservation internship and capstone project opportunities (see below).

 With ENV 408, the internship requirement, you’ll combine theory and work experience in a non-academic setting—on or off-campus.
 You’ll be supervised on the job site.